 All of our Galleries offer the following:

-- Substantial seating for breaks during the course of your visit.
+- Gallery seating for breaks during the course of your visit.

 One wheelchair is available free of charge for those who arrive in larger mobility scooters that do not fit into the lift.